openshift/enhancements/enhancements/ingress/haproxy-thread-tuning.md

 ### Test Plan

 #### Test 1
 1. Create an IngressController with `spec.threading.count` unset.
-Wait for a router pod to be deployed.
+Wait for a ingress controller pod to be deployed.
-2. Verify the router has the environment variable `"ROUTER_THREADS"` set to 4.
+2. Verify the ingress controller has the environment variable `"ROUTER_THREADS"` set to 4.
 3. Patch the IngressController to set `spec.threading.count` to 7.
-Wait for the router pod to be updated.
+Wait for the ingress controller pod to be updated.
-4. Verify the router has the environment variable `"ROUTER_THREADS"` set to 7.
+4. Verify the ingress controller has the environment variable `"ROUTER_THREADS"` set to 7.
 5. Patch the IngressController to remove `spec.threading.count`.
-Wait for the router pod to be updated.
+Wait for the ingress controller pod to be updated.
-6. Verify the router has the environment variable `"ROUTER_THREADS"` set to 4.
+6. Verify the ingress controller has the environment variable `"ROUTER_THREADS"` set to 4.

 ### Graduation Criteria

-TODO
+N/A

 ### Upgrade / Downgrade Strategy

-TODO
+#### Upgrading from a release without `spec.threading.count`

+Upgrading from a previous release that does not have `spec.threading.count` will leave the field blank, which is an acceptable state.
+With the field left blank, the default value of 4 threads per pod will be used.

+#### Downgrading to a release without `spec.threading.count`

+If `spec.threading.count` is set when downgrading to a release without the field, the value will be discarded, and the ingress controller revert to the previous default of 4 threads per pod.

 ### Version Skew Strategy

-TODO
+N/A

 ## Implementation History